Your first-year tip for January: ‘Use apps to boost your performance’

 Given Montreal’s infamously unpredictable weather, this app is tremendously useful in case of power failures, as well as for staying up-to-speed on emergencies.
 Remember to enter “concordia” as the organization code and you are good to go.

-If you need to access your course documents on the go, downloading the Moodle app can be extremely useful.
+If you ever need to access your course documents on the go, downloading the Moodle app can be extremely helpful.

 5. iStudiez Pro